 Though people are generally kind, there’s always a chance that you’ll bump into someone who enjoys getting a rise out of others.
 Whether they interrupt your set with impolite jabs or shout unquestionably rude things, just know it isn’t personal.
 Though, there’s no need to dwell on this, since occurrences like this are few and far between.
 If anything, you may get the occasional person trying to proposition you, but those are usually innocuous enough and make for fun stories.

 It’s been a long night, you’ve had a fun time socializing, and your adrenals are zonked after pre-show anxiety.
 But don’t leave immediately after your set, or at least try not to.
-Why?
-It’s just courteous.
-Wouldn’t it feel bad to see that everyone was just there for themselves, leaving one after the other once they performed?
+It’s just courteous to stay after your set.
+It feels bad to see that everyone was just there for themselves, leaving one after the other once they perform.

 Though there’s always an exception, open mics are a sort of sanctuary for the aspiring amateur.
 They’re a place for us performers to socialize—if not with each other, then at least with their friends.
-Really, it goes along with No. 5 of what you should know before your first performance.
 Being polite and supportive breeds politeness and supportive vibes.

 Now grab that guitar, pocket those, picks, and sing and strum your heart out.